African Americans in the Revolutionary War

-In contrast, about 20,000 people escaped slavery, joined, and fought for the British army.
+About 20,000 people escaped slavery, joined, and fought for the British army.
 Much of this number was seen after Dunmore's Proclamation, and subsequently the Philipsburg Proclamation issued by Sir Henry Clinton.
 Though between only 800–2,000 people who were enslaved reached Dunmore himself, the publication of both proclamations provided incentive for nearly 100,000 enslaved people across the American Colonies to escape, lured by the promise of freedom.

-Crispus Attucks was shot dead by British soldiers in the Boston Massacre in 1770 after he shouted, "Kill them!
-Kill them!
-Knock them over!" while the soldiers were being battered with shells, ice, and coal by a mob armed with clubs.
+In March 1770, Black Bostonian Crispus Attucks was part of the large crowd taunting British soldiers and was one of the number they shot in the incident Patriots called the Boston Massacre.
 He is considered an iconic martyr of Patriots.